lasp/xmera/src/simulation/sensors/camera/camera.rst

    The corrupted pixels stay the same throughout the simulation and provide an example of a static artifact.

 #.
 Camera sensor with relatively high energies, they can saturate a line of pixels and corrupt the image.
 Cosmic rays are
-   modeled in Basilisk by randomly choosing a point on the sensor as well as second point within a maximal distance of the first one.
+   modeled in Xmera by randomly choosing a point on the sensor as well as second point within a maximal distance of the first one.
 The abundance of cosmic rays on an image depend on the shutter speed amongst other parameters, and the module allows to toggle the frequency and quantity of such events.